How to Conduct User Acceptance Testing: Process Stages, Deliverables, and End-User Testing Place in Quality Assurance

 2. Choose the time and form of end-user testing

-Acceptance testing may take place at the very beginning of the project, or it may be the last step before the actual release.
-This depends on the methodology you are using, but typically it’s conducted at the end of the development cycle before release.
+Acceptance testing may take place at different stages of the project, depending on the methodology you are using, but typically it’s conducted at the end of the development cycle before release.
 As two of the most popular project management methodologies in software development are Waterfall and Agile, we will look at the user acceptance testing process within those two models.

 Acceptance testing in the Waterfall model

 To dive deeper into the details, we need to quickly recap what a Waterfall model is.
-A Waterfall model is a traditional project management methodology based on a step-by-step development of the product.
+It’s a traditional project management methodology based on a step-by-step development of the product.

 The stages don’t intersect, meaning there is no simultaneous designing and design testing, or development and testing.
-The whole process is strictly documented and is aimed at delivering a fully functional application at the end of development without iterations.
+The whole process is strictly documented and intended to deliver a fully functional application at the end of development without iterations.

 User acceptance stage within the Waterfall model

-- Finished QA activities (System, integration, unit testing)
+- QA activities (system, integration, unit testing) have been completed.

-- Bugs revealed during the QA stage are fixed
+- Bugs revealed during the QA stage have been fixed.

-In the Waterfall model, user-acceptance testing is a definitive point that shows software readiness.
-If a product passes user acceptance criteria, it means the product is ready for production.
-UAT activities, in that case, are aimed at the full check of the system, its functionality, usability, and bugs.
-But the primary aim is to ensure that the product corresponds to the initial requirements and end-user needs.
+In the Waterfall model, user-acceptance testing is the definitive point that demonstrates software readiness.
+If a product meets user acceptance criteria, it means the product is ready for production.
+UAT activities, in that case, are for completing the system check, its functionality, usability, and bugs.
+But still the primary goal is to ensure that the product corresponds with the initial requirements and end-user needs.

 User acceptance in Agile methodologies

 The Agile model of software development isn’t as straightforward as Waterfall.
 It’s based on iterating each development stage until the product reaches the required quality and functionality.
 Iterations of each phase allow for highly flexible development and dynamic change in requirements, as Agile doesn’t focus on creating much documentation.
-That allows the development team to quickly respond to changing requirements from the customer.
-But, to ensure the validity of the product for the end user, UAT can also be conducted within the Agile model.
+And that allows the development team to quickly respond to changing requirements from the customer.

 User acceptance testing in Agile model

-The graph shows the Agile product development cycle with iterations.
-You can conduct user acceptance testing at each stage of the project.
-The main difference between UAT within the Waterfall model and Agile is that UAT is carried out multiple times (often within each iteration) and its results may impact the initial requirements in the course of iterations.
-As acceptance testing is present across the entire product development, it also impacts the overall quality of development, as it delivers instant feedback on what works the best.
+The image shows the Agile product development cycle with iterations.
+You can conduct user acceptance testing at each stage of the project to ensure product validity.
+The main difference between UAT in Waterfall and in Agile is that UAT is carried out multiple times (often within each iteration) and its results may impact the initial requirements, as it delivers instant feedback on what works the best.

-Required checkpoints to start end-user testing in the Agile project is:
+The checkpoints for starting end-user testing in an Agile project are

-- Testing material (interactive mock-ups, high-fidelity prototypes, demos)
+- testing material (interactive mock-ups, high-fidelity prototypes, demos), and

-Further testing is held in the course of each sprint/phase.
-Depending on the specific phase, UAT may take different forms and use different tools.
-For example, these can be tests on functional and non-functional requirements, or early-stage testing to validate assumptions made during the planning.
-At the end of each iteration, acceptance testing produces deliverables that are used to modify requirements/system architecture/UX style guides, etc.
+In Agile, UAT is an integral part of overall testing activities, so it may take different forms and use different tools.
+For example, these can be tests on functional and nonfunctional requirements or early-stage testing to validate assumptions made during the planning stage.
+At the end of each iteration, acceptance testing produces deliverables that are used to modify requirements, system architecture, UX style guides, etc.

 3. Recruit users and form UAT team

 As we mentioned earlier, testers can be recruited from your existing user base.
-Depending on the project specifics, those can be subject matter experts, leisure users, stakeholders, business analysts, or the customer.
-To recruit the right people, contact your sales department to find the actual users.
-You can also use crowd-sourcing platforms to search for the testers or hire a freelance user-testing specialist.
+Depending on the project specifics, those can be subject matter experts, real-world users of the product, stakeholders, business analysts, product owner, or the customer.
+You can also use crowd-sourcing platforms to search for testers or hire a freelance user-testing specialist.

 4. Implement end-user testing tools and onboard testers

 Of course, there are specific instruments on the market that are designed for end-user testing.
-We might suggest professional QA systems to your testers, but they will cause a lot of confusion for non-IT workers.
-The tools listed below offer testing management functionality like reporting, task overviews, and testing documentation templates.
+Most popular tools offer testing management functionality like reporting, task overviews, and testing documentation templates.
 Here are some examples of software that can be used to support your UAT activities.

-Usersnap is a popular platform for providing visual feedback on the tested software/web-based applications.
+Usersnap is a popular platform for providing visual feedback on the tested software and web-based applications.
 Basically, it’s a tool that allows users to mark the bugs right on the screen, leave comments and suggestions, and share the feedback.
 There are a lot of similar instruments such as Userback and UserTesting.

 Bugwolf is another instrument for conducting UAT.
-Besides testing environment and bug reporting, it offers gamification and competition testing capabilities.
+Besides testing environment and bug reporting, it offers gamification and competition features to motivate and engage users.
 You will also find useful built-in payment options if you are going to conduct end-user testing online.

-5. Create user acceptance environment and conduct training
+5. Create user acceptance environment and run training

 To get the most out of end-user testing, start with the training.
 Your testers and UAT manager are responsible for that.
-Consider structuring your training process to include the following things:
+Consider structuring your training process to include the following aspects.

-- Introduce users into the testing process and its objectives
+- Introduce users to the testing process and its objectives.

 Most often end-user testing can be done on the user’s side, meaning you won’t have to supply your testers with the hardware.
-The whole process can be done online.
+The whole process can also be done online.
 More complicated projects or confidential data may require gathering a dedicated team of user testers at your office.
-It’s also important to appoint a manager and give tasks to your QA engineers to provide documentation, tools, and support.
+It’s also important to appoint a manager who will provide documentation, tools, and support.

 6. Run the tests